KilterBoard

 Protocol is revered, let’s go to the gym and try it out!
 I was considering taking a day off to try it out, but had some urgent stuff and decided to just quickly test it from my phone.
 There are probably tons of apps for this, the first one I found was Light Blue 🔗 and it looks fine.

-I connected to the device with UUID 4488B571-7806-4DF6-BCFF-A2897E4953FF, service with UUID 6E400001-B5A3-F393-E0A9-E50E24DCCA9E and tried to open characteristic with UUID 6E400002-B5A3-F393-E0A9-E50E24DCCA9E.
+.
 It was marked as writable so I was hoping KilterBoard won’t explode from my experiments.
-I tried entering 0104270254a100e303 and pushing it into device:
+I tried entering 0104270254a100e303

-Writing data to BLE Writing data to KilterBoard via BLE.
+Writing data to KilterBoard via BLE.

-Aaaaaaaaaaaaaaaaaaaaaaand: Hold is glowing Hold started glowing.
+Aaaaaaaaaaaaaaaaaaaaaaand: Hold started glowing.

 KilterBoard was still okay and the hold was glowing!